-At first was George Clooney.
+At first, was George Clooney.
 Then came Robert De Niro, Bruce Springsteen, and many other celebrities.
 Today, Lake Como (pic n°1) has become one of the most sought-after holiday destinations among Manhattan and Hollywood people: many lawyers, financiers, and movie stars contend the most beautiful villas in millionaire auctions.

-Indeed, Lake Como is one of the most beautiful areas in Italy, as it boasts breathtaking landscapes, historical and picturesque towns, elegant villas, Mediterranean-style gardens, a mild and pleasant climate.
-All these beautiful characteristics were already known in Roman times when Como was one of the main centers along Via Regina, a historical route that used to link the Po Valley with the northern areas of the Alps.
+Indeed, Lake Como is one of the most beautiful areas in Italy, as it boasts breathtaking landscapes, historic and picturesque towns, elegant villas, Mediterranean-style gardens, a mild and pleasant climate.
+All these beautiful characteristics were already known in Roman times when Como was one of the main centers along Via Regina, a historic route that used to link the Po Valley with the northern areas of the Alps.

 A nice walk throughout the city of Como (pic n°2) could start from the beautiful public garden near the lake, with an imposing Memorial to the Fallen of the Great War and Tempio Voltiano (Volta Temple), built in remembrance of Alessandro Volta, inventor of the electric batteries who was born in this city.

 After a pleasant walk along the lakeshore, you can reach the neoclassical Villa Olmo (pic n°3), whose name comes from a magnificent elm that used to be in the villa's garden ("olmo" is the Italian word for elm).